 “The lifestyle of a Dental Hygienist depends on the person and what they choose to do.
 There are opportunities to work both part-time or full-time,” Alburger said.
 “There are also opportunities to work full days, half days, mornings and afternoons.”

-Additionally, dentists often hire these professionals to work only a few days of the week, and about half of all Dental Hygienists worked part-time in 2016 (BLS), allowing them to focus a good amount of their time on other responsibilities, including alternative work or raising children.
+Additionally, Dentists often hire these professionals to work only a few days of the week, and about half of all Dental Hygienists worked part-time in 2016 (BLS), allowing them to focus a good amount of their time on other responsibilities, including alternative work or raising children.

 “I have always had an interest in dental hygiene since I was young.
 My mother has been a Dental Hygienist for over 35 years and is still practicing,” Alburger said.
-“Growing up I saw that she always enjoyed her job and had a lot of flexibility in her schedule while raising a family.”
+“Growing up I saw that she always enjoyed her career and had a lot of flexibility in her schedule while raising a family.”

-For those Oral Hygienist wishing to take on more hours, many simply choose to work for more than one dentists.
+For those Oral Hygienist wishing to take on more hours, many simply choose to work for more than one Dentists.
 Thus, how much or little a Hygienist works can likely be up to them.